Safe Space Imagery

 So how does the safe space imagery exercise work?
 I recommend practicing this first at home when you are relaxed and continue to rely on this exercise (by practicing often) so that in the moment of need, it comes a bit more naturally to you.
 To begin, find a place that is comfortable and quiet.
 This can be your bedroom, a couch or outside in nature.
 Allow yourself to relax by taking a few big bell breaths.
 By this I mean, inhale through the nose, expanding your diaphragm all the way from your belly up to your chest, and twice as long on the exhale (through the mouth).
 It doesn’t matter what the count is for the inhales/exhales, the main focus being on a longer exhale.
 Make sure you are releasing tension in the shoulders and jaw.
 Perhaps taking a moment to notice if you are storing more tension in other parts of your body and slowly begin to release it.
 It can also be helpful to allow yourself to feel supported by the chair or couch you are sitting on; noticing how your back feels, your legs and your feet.

-Then begin to think about a place that feels safe.
+Then begin to think about your safe space.
 This can be a holiday spot that you have been to, it can also be a place from your childhood or an old home.
 It can be your garden or favorite spot in the house to sit.
 It can also be a place that you make up.
 With so many possibilities, you are able to really make this exercise your own.
 For the sake of building a consistent practice with this exercise, I would recommend using the same spot for a while so that you are able to really rely on this memory.
 With time, you can of course use other locations.

-Once you feel like you have described this location to the best that you can, sit still and allow yourself to be fully present there.
+Once you feel like you have described your safe space to the best that you can, sit still and allow yourself to be fully present there.
 Begin to deepen your breath again and give yourself at least 30 seconds to just be.
 Once you have allowed yourself some time, come back to the present and notice if there have been any shifts in your nervous system and your mind; some people feel lighter, more connected, more focused.

 Happy regulating, I hope you enjoy this exercise!